-Why read this? : How you manage delivery cost is a key part of your D2C business model.
-We break down the different elements of delivery cost, and how they impact your profit and loss.
-Learn how to balance making delivery attractive to customers, but still staying profitable.
+Why read this? : We review the role of delivery cost in your D2C business model.
+Learn how different delivery cost factors impact your bottom line.
+And how to balance making delivery attractive to customers while staying profitable.
 Read this to learn how to plan your D2C delivery cost more effectively.

 E-Commerce plans usually focus on benefits.
 The benefits for shoppers are clear.
-They can buy products 24/7 from anywhere in the world.
-All they need is internet access and a credit card.
+With internet access and a credit card, you can buy products 24/7 from all over the world.

 For businesses who set up their own online store, the benefits are also clear.
-You’re more closely connected to the customer.
-And you have more control over orders and commercial levers like price and cost.
+A closer connection to customers.
+And more control over orders and commercial levers like price and cost.

-How you get to those benefits though is less clear.
+How you get to those benefits is less clear, though.
 Online selling isn’t easy.